tomtranjr/tomtranjr.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Tom 👋 — a Master's student in Data Science at the University of San Francisco with a background in applied mathematics and military service.
-I’m passionate about using data to drive meaningful impact, especially in areas like public policy, environmental sustainability, and government operations.
+Hi, I'm Tom, a Master's student in Data Science at the University of San Francisco with a background in applied mathematics and military service.
+I'm fascinated by the ways data can shape better decisions, whether in public policy, environmental sustainability, or government operations.

-This site highlights my academic journey, technical projects, and experiences as I build toward a career in data science.
-Feel free to explore my work, get in touch, or connect on GitHub and LinkedIn.
+This site shares my journey through graduate school and beyond: the projects I've built, the problems I've tackled, and the lessons I've learned along the way.
+My goal is to combine analytical rigor with practical impact, using data to improve how systems and people work together.

-Outside of data science, I enjoy running, reading (favorites include *Dune*, *The Martian*, *Shoe Dog*, *Four Thousand Weeks*), and meditating — I recommend the [Waking Up app by Sam Harris](https://dynamic.wakingup.com/guestpass/SCE83840A); it’s life-changing (#notsponsored).
+When I'm not hunched over at my laptop, you'll probably find me running or reading.
+Some of my favorite books include Dune, The Martian, Shoe Dog, and Four Thousand Weeks.

-Thanks for visiting! 🙌
+Thanks for stopping by, and feel free to explore or connect with me on GitHub and LinkedIn.